Blog / News

 Golden Visa (investor visa)

-LNA has a 100% track record attaining Spanish residency
+LNA has a 100% track record of attaining Spanish residency

 At Larrain Nesbitt Abogados, we have assisted hundreds of non-EU nationals, and their families, to successfully attain a Spanish residency permit since 2013.